 How do home equity lines of credit work?

-How to choose which is right for you
+How do I know which loan is right for me?